Last Updated on June 25, 2023 by Matt

 Park it properly

-Most cities require electric scooters to be parked at e-scooter or bike racks, covered bike parking areas, or as near as possible to the curb of sidewalks.
 Scooters should be also arranged in the same row as adjacent fixed objects, like trash cans, posts, or trees.
 In this way, they won’t obstruct the way on the sidewalks.

 You should always park your e-scooter upright on a stable, flat surface, and lower the kickstand to prevent it from toppling.
-You also need to make sure that if your scooter accidentally falls down, it won’t fall in the area of the sidewalk or street where people will walk or other vehicles drive.
+You also need to make sure that if your scooter accidentally falls, it won’t fall in the area of the sidewalk or street where people will walk or other vehicles drive.

 Note: A scooter lying sideways or flat on the ground on sidewalks can be a serious hazard for all pedestrians, especially individuals with limited mobility and visual impairment.